RyanZim/onessg/README.md

 author: "John Smith"
 rmWhitespace: true # Here we are setting an option for ejs
 ```

+If you place a `_defaults.yaml` file in a subdirectory in `src/`, settings there will only apply to files in that subdirectory and its child subdirectories.

+---

 Layouts are written in the templating language of your choice.
 We are using EJS here, but you can use any template engine on [this list](https://github.com/tj/consolidate.js/#supported-template-engines).